CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         #### Selected table(s)

         It is possible to convert selected tables.
-For instance, in case you only want to convert `MEASUREMENT` table use the option `--omop-tables`.
+For instance, in case you only want to convert `DRUG_EXPOSURE` table use the option `--omop-tables`.
 The option accepts a list of tables (case insensitive) separated by spaces:

         !!!
 Warning "About tables `CONCEPT` and `PERSON`" Tables `CONCEPT` and `PERSON` are always loaded as they're needed for the conversion.
 You don't need to specify them.

         ```
-        convert-pheno -iomop omop_dump.sql -obff individuals.json --omop-tables MEASUREMENT
+        convert-pheno -iomop omop_dump.sql -obff individuals.json --omop-tables DRUG_EXPOSURE
         ```

         Using this approach you will be able to submit multiple jobs in **parallel**.